sony/nmos-cpp/Documents/Authorization.md

 # Authorization in nmos-cpp

-Authorization in nmos-cpp is based on the IS-10 / BCP-003-02 specifications, which are themselves based on OAuth 2.0.
+Authorization in nmos-cpp is based on the IS-10 / BCP-003-02 specifications, which are themselves based on _OAuth 2.0_.

 Authorization allows NMOS Nodes and Registries to protect APIs by limiting their access by third-party applications.